 Our first campus ministry was Newman Hall at the University of California at Berkeley, beginning in 1907.

-Today, Paulist Fathers provide pastoral care for Catholic students, faculty and staff members at seven universities.
+Today, Paulist Fathers provide pastoral care for Catholic students, faculty and staff members at five universities.
 Please click on a location below to find out more about these dynamic ministries.